What is erythropoietic protoporphyria?

 How is EPP diagnosed?

-Diagnosis is usually made by finding increased levels of protoporphyrin in the blood and reduced ferrochelatase enzyme activity.
+The red blood cells may be noted to fluoresce by ultraviolet microscopy.
+Diagnosis is confirmed by finding increased levels of protoporphyrin in the blood and reduced ferrochelatase enzyme activity.
+The severity of the biochemical findings is variable.

 - Avoid unnecessary exposure to sunlight and wear protective clothing and wide-brimmed hats.
 Consider tinting windows.